Teaneck, New Jersey: Arts and culture

 Teaneck Cinemas had been the township's lone movie theater, and had also hosted live performances on its stage by local performance groups, until it closed its doors in November 2012, with theater operator Majestic Entertainment citing costs that could run to as much as $500,000 to modernize the projection systems on all four screens to use digital technology rather than 35mm reels of film.
 New owner Matthew Latten signed a lease in April 2013 and undertook extensive renovations that included new seating, modern digital projection systems and digital signage.
 After hosting the Teaneck International Film Festival in November, the reopening of the renamed Teaneck Cinemas was delayed until December 2013, with added time needed to complete the work needed to add modern features and conveniences while retaining the Art Deco character of a theater first constructed in 1937.
+For a number of years, the theater was main venue for screenings for Hoboken International Film Festival.
+The Northeast Film Festival, also takes place at Teaneck Cinemas.

-Teaneck has been the site of many films, including The Family Man, the 2000 film starring Nicolas Cage.
+Teaneck has been the site of many films, including The Family Man, the 2000 film starring Nicolas Cage, and Armageddon Time, the 2022 film starring Anthony Hopkins, Anne Hathaway and Jeremy Strong.
 The Teaneck Armory has been used for films including Sweet and Lowdown, and for interior scenes of You've Got Mail.

+The music video for Bon Jovi's 2025 single "Red, White, and Jersey" features multiple Teaneck locations on Cedar Lane, including Teaneck Cinemas, Cedar Market, and Lark Street Music.

 In 2007, two non-fiction volumes appeared dealing, inter alia, with Teaneck's Orthodox Jewish community.
 In Foreskin's Lament, writer Shalom Auslander describes living in Teaneck and finding the Jewish community stifling and claustrophobic.
 In contrast, Rifka Rosenwein, in Life in the Present Tense, describes the close-knit community as a gift she could not imagine when living in Manhattan.

 The African American music group The Isley Brothers founded T-Neck Records, named for their base in the township.
-Other groups from the township include the rock band The Wrens.
+Other musicians from the township include Phoebe Snow, the rock band The Wrens and rappers DMX and The Notorious B.I.G.